 Interestingly, the value of STEM skills may, in fact, be under-reported in Skills Forecasts - this is supported by a statement in the Textiles, Clothing and Footwear 2019 IRC's Skills Forecast, which notes that employers believe "STEM and Language, Literacy and Numeracy (LLN) skills are vitally important in the TCF workforce, but employers have an expectation that new workers have developed these skills to a suitable entry level before they commence work".
-Which explains why STEM skills were not ranked as highly by the Textiles, Clothing and Footwear industry, and perhaps by other industries also.
+This explains why STEM skills were not ranked as highly by the Textiles, Clothing and Footwear industry, and perhaps by other industries also.

 Internet job vacancy postings that contained requests for STEM skills were examined for occupational trends.
-This includes chemistry, biology, botany, engineering, and experimental expertise.
+This includes pathology, chemistry, biology, botany, engineering, and experimental expertise.
 The chart below compares the percentage of internet job postings in each occupation (ANZSCO Major Group) that requested STEM skills.

-Internet job postings that requested STEM skills, by occupation (2016-19)
+Internet job postings that requested STEM skills, by occupation (2016-20)

-Source: Burning Glass Technologies' Labor InsightTM Real-time Labor Market Information tool.
+$Source: \underline{Burning\ Glass\ Technologies'}\ Labor\ Insight ^{\texttt{TM}}\ Real-time\ Labor\ Market\ Information\ tool.$

-STEM skills were most often requested for professional and technicians and trades workers, and were rarely requested for most other types of occupation.
-Because most STEM skills are relevent to specific technical or professional occupations, it is likely that emplyoers only request them when the occupation directly demands it, The following graphic shows examples of occupations where STEM skills are highly requested, and some examples of the types of requests employers are making for those in these occupations.
+STEM skills were most often requested for professionals and technicians and trades workers, and were rarely requested for most other types of occupation.
+Because most STEM skills are relevent to specific technical or professional occupations, it is likely that employers only request them when the occupation directly demands it.

+The following graphic shows examples of occupations where STEM skills are highly requested, and some examples of the types of requests employers are making for those in these occupations.

 When employers request STEM skills, they often directly request tertiary qualifications in the relevant field.
-This suggests that employers rely on formal qualifications in order to gauge the STEM skills of potential employers.
+This suggests that employers rely on formal qualifications in order to gauge the STEM skills of potential employees.